-- .1 an MF radio installation capable of transmitting and receiving, for distress and safety purposes, on the frequencies: - .1.1 2,187.5 kHz using DSC; and - .1.2 2,182 kHz using radiotelephony; - .2 a radio installation capable of maintaining a continuous DSC watch on the frequency 2,187.5 kHz which may be separate from, or combined with, that required by 14.9.1.1.1; and - .3 means of initiating the transmission of ship-to-shore distress alerts by a radio service other than MF, operating either: - .3.1 through the polar orbiting satellite service on 406 MHz; this requirement may be fulfilled by the satellite EPIRB, required by 14.7.1.6, either by installing the satellite EPIRB close to, or by remote activation from, the position from which the craft is normally navigated; or - .3.2 on HF using DSC; or. - .3.3 through a recognized mobile satellite service by a ship earth station.

-14.9.2 It shall be possible to initiate transmission of distress alerts by the radio installations specified in 14.9.1.1 and 14.9.1.3 from the position from which the craft is normally navigated.

-14.9.3 The craft shall, in addition, be capable of transmitting and receiving general radiocommunications using radiotelephony or direct-printing telegraphy by either:

-- .1 a radio installation operating on working frequencies in the bands between 1,605 kHz and 4,000 kHz or between 4,000 kHz and 27,500 kHz; this requirement may be fulfilled by the addition of this capability in the equipment required by 14.9.1.1; or - .2 a recognized mobile satellite service ship earth station.
+- .1.1 2,187.5 kHz using DSC; and - .1.2 2,182 kHz using radiotelephony; - .2 a radio installation capable of maintaining a continuous DSC watch on the frequency 2,187.5 kHz which may be separate from, or combined with, that required by 14.9.1.1.1; and - .3 means of initiating the transmission of ship-to-shore distress alerts by a radio service other than MF, operating either: - through the polar orbiting satellite service on 406 MHz; this requirement may be fulfilled by the satellite EPIRB, required by 14.7.1.6, either by installing the satellite EPIRB close to, or by remote activation from, the position from which the craft is normally navigated; or - .3.2 on HF using DSC; or. - .3.3 through the Inmarsat geostationary satellite service; this requirement may be fulfilled by: - .3.3.1 the equipment specified in 14.9.3.2; or - .3.3.2 the satellite EPIRB, required by 14.7.1.6, either by installing the satellite EPIRB close to, or by remote activation from, the position from which the craft is normally navigated. - 14.9.2 It shall be possible to initiate transmission of distress alerts by the radio installations specified in 14.9.1.1 and 14.9.1.3 from the position from which the craft is normally navigated. - 14.9.3 The craft shall, in addition, be capable of transmitting and receiving general radiocommunications using radiotelephony or direct-printing telegraphy by either: - a radio installation operating on working frequencies in the bands between 1,605 kHz and 4,000 kHz or between 4,000 kHz and 27,500 kHz; this requirement may be fulfilled by the addition of this capability in the equipment required by 14.9.1.1; or - .2 an Inmarsat ship earth station.